hiroshinoji/hiroshinoji.github.io/index.md

 ### Experience

+- April 2018 - : Researcher at Artificial Intelligence Research Center, AIST.

-- April 2016 - present: Assistant Professor at Nara Institute of Science and Technology (NAIST).
+- April 2016 - March 2018: Assistant Professor at Nara Institute of Science and Technology (NAIST).

 - 2013 - 2016: Research assistant at NII